doctrine/phpcr-odm/docs/en/reference/introduction.rst

 .. note::
     This is a simplistic document manage to illustrate the PHPCR-ODM features.
-If you want to build a custom Web Content Management System, we recommend looking into the `Symfony CMF <http://cmf.symfony.com>`_ which is a content management framework built on top of Doctrine PHPCR-ODM and Symfony2.
+If you want to build a custom Web Content Management System, we recommend looking into the `Symfony CMF <http://cmf.symfony.com>`_ which is a content management framework built on top of Doctrine PHPCR-ODM and Symfony.

 Setup Project